19 things to do for free in Vancouver

 19. Hostel activities

-Join in one of the many free activities on offer right from any of the three HI hostels in Vancouver.
+Join in one of the many free activities on offer right from any of the two HI hostels in Vancouver.
 There are walking tours, bike tours, pub crawls, salsa lessons, rooftop BBQs, movie nights and more.
-Check out the schedule.

-Your turn: There are three HI hostels in Vancouver.
-HI Vancouver Central is in the entertainment district, HI Vancouver Downtown is in the West End and HI Vancouver Jericho Beach is a summer-only hostel next to the beach.
+Your turn: There are two HI hostels in Vancouver.
+HI Vancouver Downtown is in the West End and HI Vancouver Jericho Beach is a summer-only hostel next to the beach.
 As always, you’ll find the best rates with no fees and no deposits right here on hihostels.ca.